chris-hallquist/tcs/README.md

 Two AIs need to be written: an AI to design fleets, and an AI to play the actual game.
 The hard part of TCS seems to be fleet design, but the fleet design AI needs the player AI to run simulated battles, and flaws in the second AI may lead to fleets being tailored to its flaws, rather than an optimal fleet.

-## Fleet Design AI

-Synergies between different ship types are unclear, and the overwhelming majority of Lenat's winning fleet consisted of a single ship type.
-Therefore, first tests will assume fleets of identical ships.

 ## Game AI

 While decisions made playing the game may not be as complicated as fleet design decisions, it's still not entirely clear what the optimal strategy is.
 However, it seems likely that the best strategy would divide fire evenly among those ships still able to fight.